EEG brain activity

-An electroencephalogram (EEG) is a test that detects electrical activity in your brain using small, flat metal discs (electrodes) attached to your scalp.
-Your brain cells communicate via electrical impulses and are active all the time, even when you're asleep.
+An electroencephalogram (EEG) is a test that measures electrical activity in the brain using small, metal discs (electrodes) attached to the scalp.
+Brain cells communicate via electrical impulses and are active all the time, even during asleep.
 This activity shows up as wavy lines on an EEG recording.

 An EEG is one of the main diagnostic tests for epilepsy.
-An EEG may also play a role in diagnosing other brain disorders.
+An EEG can also play a role in diagnosing other brain disorders.

 Why it's done

-An EEG can determine changes in brain activity that may be useful in diagnosing brain disorders, especially epilepsy.
-An EEG can't measure intelligence or detect mental illness.
-An EEG may be helpful for diagnosing or treating the following disorders:
+An EEG can find changes in brain activity that might be useful in diagnosing brain disorders, especially epilepsy or another seizure disorder.
+An EEG might also be helpful for diagnosing or treating:

 - Sleep disorders